Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

-Finally, consider the subdirect symmetric ternary relation $R = \Sg_{\alg A^3}\{(a,a,b),(a,b,a),(b,a,a)\}.$ Since the projection $\proj_{12}R$ of $R$ onto the first two coordinates contains $(a,a), (a,b)$ and $\Sg(a,b)=A$, then $\proj_{12}R$ has a left center that contains $a$.
-The center cannot be proper since otherwise we get a nontrivial 2-absorbing subuniverse or the center of $\proj_{12}R$ is a Taylor center of $\alg A$ and we apply~Corollary~\ref{cor:AT} to get a contradiction.
-Therefore $\proj_{12}R = A^2$.
-If $(a,a,a) \in R$, then the same argument as in Lemma~\ref{lem:baby_existence_of_ternary_absorption} gives us that $(a,b)$ is a majority edge, a contradiction.
-The binary relation $T(x,y) \equiv R(a,x,y)$ is thus subdirect (as the projection onto any two coordinates is full) but not full (as $(a,a) \not \in T$).
+Finally, consider the subdirect symmetric relation $R = \Sg_{\alg A^3}\{(a,a,b),(a,b,a),(b,a,a)\}.$ Since the projection $\proj_{12}(R)$ of $R$ onto the first two coordinates contains $(a,a), (a,b)$ and $\Sg(a,b)=A$, we see that $\proj_{12}(R)$ has a left center that contains $a$.
+The center cannot be proper since otherwise we get a nontrivial 2-absorbing subuniverse or the center of $\proj_{12}(R)$ is a Taylor center of $\alg A$ and we apply~Proposition~\ref{prop:center_absorbs} to get a contradiction.
+Therefore $\proj_{12}(R) = A^2$.
+If $(a,a,a) \in R$, then the same argument as in Lemma~\ref{lem:baby_existence_of_ternary_absorption} shows that $(a,b)$ is a majority edge, which gives us a proper 3-absorbing subuniverse containing $a$ (and also one containing $b$), a contradiction.
+The binary relation $T(x,y) \equiv R(a,x,y)$ is thus subdirect (as the projection of $R$ onto any two coordinates is full) but not full (as $(a,a) \not \in T$).
 Observe that $T+S$ is reflexive but cannot be full (as otherwise $T= (T+S)+S$ is full as well), therefore it is the equality relation and hence $T$ is a graph of a bijection.
 It follows that the strongly projective subuniverse $B$ from Lemma~\ref{lem:symmetric_ternary_relation_and _strong_projectivity} is neither empty (as $\alg A$ is not abelian) nor equal to $A$ (as $a \not \in B$).
-Theorem~\ref{thm:bin_abs} gives us that $B$ 2-absorbs $\alg A$, a contradiction. \end{proof}
+Theorem~\ref{thm:bin_abs} shows that $B$ 2-absorbs $\alg A$, which is a contradiction. \end{proof}

-While we do not have an example of a minimal Taylor algebra in which some pair (or its reverse) is not an edge, we do not have a strong support for the non-existence of such an example either.
+While we do not have an example of a minimal Taylor algebra in which some pair (or its reverse) is not an edge, we do not have strong support for the nonexistence of such an example either.
 However, we conjecture the following.

 \begin{conjecture} If $\algA$ is a minimal Taylor algebra which is generated by two elements $a,b \in A$ such that neither $(a,b)$ nor $(b,a)$ is an edge, then there are proper 3-absorbing subuniverses $C, D \abs_3 \algA$ such that $a \in C$ and $b\in D$. \end{conjecture}